Skip to main content

 Woodlands Center For Special Surgery

 Tendonitis often affects your hands and arms, but it can develop in any tendon, making this one condition you don’t want to ignore as untreated tendon inflammation eventually weakens the tendon and leads to a tear.
-Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, develop customized treatments for each patient, helping the tendonitis heal and rehabilitating the area to restore strength and motion.
+Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM, and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, develop customized treatments for each patient, helping the tendonitis heal and rehabilitating the area to restore strength and motion.
 To schedule an appointment, call the office or book an appointment online today.

 Tendonitis Q & A